KDT84/Ruby_Project/README.md

 # PROJECT NAME

-- FLIGHT RESERVATION APP
+- FLIGHT TRACKER APP

 # PROJECT DESCRIPTION

+This App only tracks the following trips in Australia:
+-From Melbourne to Sydney or Perth, and
+-From Queensland to Sydney or Perth.

-This App allows you to search the following:
+This App allows you to access the following:
-  - All passengers
+- Flight reservations,
-  - All flights
+- All flights details,
-  - All airlines
-  - Flight from departure
-  - Flights to destination
-  - Flight reservations
+- Passenger details,
+- Search passenger name,
-  - Passengers within a certain flight
+- Search flight number, and

 # AUTHOR